bungeemonkee/TInjector/README.md

 ## TODO:
 * Support constants
 * Support value types
-* Support getting lists of implementations
+* Support getting enumerables of implementations
 * Support activation callbacks
 * Support decorators (implements the same interface and takes the base implementation as a constructor param)